 Although we believe the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, level of activity, performance or achievements.
+Moreover, neither we nor any other person assumes responsibility for the accuracy and completeness of any of these forward-looking statements.
 We are under no duty to update any of these forward-looking statements after the date of this prospectus to conform our prior statements to actual results or revised expectations.